 Duration - Adding and Subtracting Time

-Go uses the Duration type to show the difference between two instants of time.
+Go uses the Duration type to represent the difference between two instances of time.

 if err != nil {